Table of contents

 - Administrators can add new features to Google applications (including Calendar) using the extensive plugin catalogue from Google Workspace Marketplace, which is not available to private users.

-Creating appointments in Google Calendar
+Creating appointments in Google Calendar app

 - Change the type of event,

-- Enter the name,
+- Enter the name for your meeting room,

 - Set the date and time frame,